-Strasbourg in eastern France is a great home base for exploring Alsace and south western Germany.
-Because this region, from Alsace all the way over to the Rhine in Germany, has shifted between France and various kingdoms of German princes and dukes.
-This means a glorious combination of German and French influences in everything like architecture and food.
-This also means there’s loads of different places to visit within easy striking distance: from huge theme parks to quaint winemakers’ villages, Dostoyevsky’s favourite casino to famous castle ruins.
+Strasbourg in eastern France is a great home base for exploring Alsace and southwestern Germany, and I’ve collected some of the best day trips from Strasbourg right here.
+This region, from Alsace all the way over to the Rhine in Germany, has shifted between France and various kingdoms of German princes and dukes.
+This means a glorious combination of German and French influences in everything from architecture to food.
+This also means there are loads of different places to visit within easy striking distance: from huge theme parks to quaint winemakers’ villages, Dostoyevsky’s favourite casino to famous castle ruins.

 This 19th-century spa town on the edge of the Black Forest has been a getaway for French and German people for over 200 years.
 Take a relaxing day at one of the historic thermal spas, tour the art galleries and shops, and relax.
 I recommend a good four hours at the Caracalla Therme spa baths, which do allow children, and even offer a childminding service if you’d rather enjoy the waters and steam rooms on your own.
 You can skip the clothing-free German sauna experience and still enjoy the waters in outdoor and indoor pools, steam rooms, and even a brine inhalation room.
 It’s a very relaxing experience.
 Afterwards, make sure to try some of the local food, like Maultaschen (a sort of German ravioli, often served in broth) or Käsespätzle (cheesy egg noodles topped with fried onions) paired with a local wine.
-Baden-Baden is a quick half-hour by train from Strasbourg (book your train here in English Strasbourg-Baden-Baden), or you can arrange a half-day tour with a guide from Strasbourg.
+A Baden-Baden day trip from Strasbourg is easy, as it’s a quick half-hour trip by train (book your train here in English Strasbourg-Baden-Baden), or you can arrange a half-day tour with a guide from Strasbourg.

 On the edge of the Black Forest is Freiburg im Bresigau, a picturesque university town.
 There are plenty of canals, and little streams that appear out of nowhere, running down specially made channels in the streets and sidewalks (local legend says if you step in one accidentally, you are destined to marry a Freiburger).
 The medieval old town was completely destroyed during the Second World War, but meticulously rebuilt.
 It’s full of sidewalk cafes, playgrounds, little courtyards, and holds the title of the sunniest spot in Germany.
 The city also housed a large contingent of the French army after the Second World War, so there’s a distinct French flavour to the cafes and restaurants, though you will still find it easy to get a glass of Baden wine, as there are many vineyards in this region.
 It takes about two hours on the train one way to get to Freiburg (book your train here in English Strasbourg-Freiburg).